dilungasr/reuse/README.md

 #### Using other names than "reuse" or location than project's root.

-Luckiy, reuse is extremely unopinionated...
-You can easily point to your supported config file by using the `-u` flag as,
+Luckily, reuse is extremely unopinionated...
+You can easily point to your supported config file by using the `-u` flag as simple as:

 ```shell
 reuse -u ~/projects/myproject/myconfig.yaml